-Increasingly, we’re seeing brands funnel their customers directly to mobile apps in order to provide an optimized experience on their platform of choice.
-So, will we eventually see native mobile apps trump web landing pages as the preferred post-tap experience?
+We’re increasingly seeing brands funnel their customers directly to mobile apps in order to provide an optimized experience on their platform of choice, so will we eventually see native mobile apps trump web landing pages as the preferred post-tap experience?

 Across our resources, we’ve canvassed a variety of techniques for improving the usability of email campaigns, both when viewed in the inbox and after.
-Some of our most popular guides have covered topics such as initiating calls from messages and of course, how to design responsive email.
-This popularity comes without surprise – the other night, an Email Manager for a popular travel brand mentioned that 50% of their marketing emails were being opened on mobile devices.
-This is consistent with Litmus’ 48% figure in October, not to mention plenty of anecdote along these lines.
+Some of our most popular guides have covered topics such as initiating calls from messages and how to design responsive email.
+This popularity comes without surprise.
+Recently, an email manager for a popular travel brand mentioned that 50% of their marketing emails were being opened on mobile devices.
+This is consistent with Litmus’ 48% figure in October, as well as many other findings along these lines.

-Given that we’ve already got techniques for displaying content on mobile devices only (not to mention, dynamic content), the mobile game is on for young and old.
-But perhaps we should not only be looking into optimising the email-to-web experience, but taking advantage of the subscriber’s mobile device in more engaging ways.
+We’re already aware of techniques for displaying content on mobile devices only (not to mention dynamic content).
+But perhaps we should not only be looking into optimizing the email-to-web experience, but taking advantage of the subscriber’s mobile device in more engaging ways.

 Using email as the funnel into apps

-What currently connects the web and email with mobile apps are URL schemes (or ‘hooks’), which are URLs that can not only launch native apps on a mobile device, but also execute an action within the app.
+What currently connects the web and email with mobile apps are URL schemes (or “hooks”), which are URLs that can launch native apps on a mobile device and execute an action within the app.
 These URL schemes can either use a http:// schema name, or a schema name that’s unique to the app.
 For example, here’s the URL scheme for launching driving directions in iOS Maps:

 <a href="http://maps.apple.com/?daddr=Cupertino,+CA&saddr=Current+Location">Driving directions to Cupertino</a>